 From the accounts given, one reason the commission of offences seemed more likely at a younger age was because it appeared to be a stage when the repercussions of offending had not been fully contemplated or understood.
 Whilst it might have appeared possible to commit one offence without detection, the risk of apprehension was perceived to increase with each offence committed.
 Experience of a prison sentence or another form of punishment might also have caused the potential risk of offending to become greater for these participants.

 An assessment of perceived risk versus reward (Cornish and Clarke, 2014) seems to be an effective point of reflection for CRC staff to engage in with service users.
 This is likely to be the case because service users on probation have already received one conviction and so have experience of weighing up risk (albeit unsuccessfully).
 This is not to suggest that receiving a conviction will serve as a deterrent to all service users but for some it proved to be a significant reason why committing vehicle crime offences was something to refrain from.
 There are other crime reduction agencies with a significant role to play in communicating risk to potential or past offenders, but this is one approach that might increase the likelihood of desistance amongst those who have committed vehicle crime offences and possibly other acquisitive crimes.
 Gill (2016) reviews what have been termed as forms of enhanced probation as part of a strategy of ‘focused deterrence’.
 Within such a programme, probation officers maintain closer contact with service users and other agencies in a bid to prevent re-offending (Gill, 2016).
-This is a possible avenue which could be pursued further and could present probation practitioners with a chance to reinforce the risk of offending whether through reference to heightened police operations in an area or more severe sanctions (Gill, 2016).
+This is an avenue which could be pursued further and could present probation practitioners with a chance to reinforce the risk of offending whether through reference to heightened police operations in an area or more severe sanctions (Gill, 2016).

 Counter narratives to the accomplishments of probation